draxmit/KelasRutinIV/sesi-1-liskgarden/REFLEKSI.md

-I hope to explore more on what can be done on chain.
+In the next session, I hope to explore more on what can be done on chain.